Every now and then, police forces around the country call on volunteers to apply to foster trainee police puppies.

 Since the carer must supervise the dog at most times during the day, this role is suitable for a person working from home, a freelancer or someone with a lot of spare time.

-The puppy is not meant to be left without supervision for longer than four hours a day, so it's important to note that if you work full time and are out of the house all day, you may not be a suitable candidate.
+The puppy is not meant to be left without supervision for longer than four hours a day.
+It's important that if you work full-time and are out of the house all day, you may not be a suitable candidate.

 Although some police departments request experience or “a very keen interest in training dogs”, this is not essential.

-Nevertheless, the Surrey and Sussex joint police dog unit set out the following essential criteria.
-Each applicant must:
+For example, the Surrey and Sussex joint police dog unit set out the following essential criteria:

 Be over 18-years-old